27nandha/Book-finder/README.md

 # Book Finder App

-A simple React application powered by the **OpenLibrary API** that allows users to search for books by title, view results in a clean grid layout, and check detailed information for each book (cover, authors, description, subjects, time/place, etc.).
+A simple React application powered by the **OpenLibrary API** that allows users to search for books by title, view results in a clean grid layout, and check detailed information for each book (First Published, authors, Link to OpenLibrary for specific Book).

 ---